bangadang/stackIT/FS25/Dataengineering.md

 	 - if an update affects **multiple aggregates** (e.g., updating two documents), there is no cross-aggregate transaction and no guaranteed read consistency between them.
 So during this update there is an inconsistency window where clients might read one updated/stale document.
 	 - results in an misleading view
 ### Replication consistency
--problem: different values from different replicas/
+- problem: different values from different replicas/nodes because
+- Many NoSQL systems **replicate data** across multiple nodes (for availability/fault tolerance).
 ## Different NoSQL Systems
 ### key value data model (Redis)
 - data is stored based on programmer-defined keys